 Workshops are designed to encourage students to become environmental stewards in their households, spreading the message to the wider community.

-Students will be able to screen-print ‘Clyde the Penguin’ on pre-loved t-shirts to assist in spreading the word about the valuable nesting areas in the Estuary, and getting people to think twice about their use of single-use plastics and how they dispose of them.
+Students and community members involved in the Little Penguin Project can screen-print the ‘Clyde the Penguin logo’ on pre-loved t-shirts.
+This will help create awareness about the valuable nesting areas in the estuary.
+It will also encourage people to think about their use of single-use plastics and how they dispose of them.

 Students can watch this short video to find out what they need to do to be a part of the project while the COVID-19 measures are in place: